zzzprojects/EntityFramework-Classic/README.md

 - [C# Eval Function](https://entityframework-classic.net/csharp-eval-function)

 ## What will happen to your other prime & free libraries on Entity Framework?
-Basically, nothing will change.
+Nothing will change.
 We will keep supporting them all.

 - [Entity Framework Extensions](https://entityframework-extensions.net/): EF Classic has a dependency to this library.
 - [Eval Expression.NET](https://eval-expression.net/): EF Classic has a dependency to this library.
 - [EF Effort](https://www.nuget.org/packages/Z.EntityFramework.Classic.Effort/): A version is available compatible with EF Classic
 - [EF GraphDiff](https://github.com/zzzprojects/GraphDiff): We are currently investigating to either rewrite this library or to release a version compatible with EF Classic
 - [Entity Framework Dynamic Filter](https://entityframework-dynamicfilters.net/): We will continue to support this library, but all features will be rewritten in EF Classic to add more flexibility.
-- [Entity Framework Plus](https://entityframework-plus.net/): We will continue to support this library, but all features will be re-written in EF Classic to add more flexibility.
+- [Entity Framework Plus](https://entityframework-plus.net/): We will continue to support this library, but all features will be rewritten in EF Classic to add more flexibility.

 ## Contribute
 The best way to contribute is by **spreading the word** about the library:

  - Blog it
  - Comment it
- - Fork it
  - Star it
  - Share it